ohsu-cedar-comp-hub/WGS-nextflow-workflow/README.md

 Run Nextflow with Singularity
 When running Nextflow, you will need:
 - the script `(workflows/<step>/<script name>.nf)`
-- the parameters file (an example of the params file and a python script to generate it is available in this repo here: `/config/example_pair_params.json`) /* EDIT: this is currently not merged with main and is on branch "params-template *EDIT [EAG]: will merge and reference this files from that branch"
+- the parameters file (an example of the params file and a python script to generate it is available in this repo here: `/config/example_pair_params.json`) /"
 - the nextflow [config file](https://www.nextflow.io/docs/latest/config.html)
 - the path to your singularity image (.sif file)
 <br>